 where $c_i$ are linear coefficients, $p_i$ are PIPs, $n_p$ is the total number of polynomials for a given maximum polynomial order and $\bm{x}$ are Morse variables.
 For example, $x_{\alpha \beta}$ is given by exp($-r_{\alpha \beta}/\lambda$), where $r_{\alpha \beta}$ is the internuclear distance between atoms $\alpha$ and $\beta$.
-The range (hyper) parameter is commonly chosen to be equal to roughly 2 bohr.
-The linear coefficients are obtained using standard least squares fits to large data sets of electronic energies (and, for large molecules, gradients as well) at ``scattered" geometries.
+The range (hyper) parameter, $\lambda$, was chosen to be 2 bohr.
+The linear coefficients are obtained using standard least squares methods for a large data sets of electronic energies (and for large molecules gradients as well) at scattered geometries.

 For molecules of more than ten atoms, the size of the PIP basis can become a computational bottleneck.
 This size depends in a complicated and non-linear way with respect to the maximum polynomial order, the number of Morse variables, and the order of the symmetric group.\cite{Braams09} While we have been able to use a full PIP basis even for 15-atom tropolone\cite{tropolone20} and AcAc\cite{QuPCCP2020}, we have shown that the fragmented PIP, which can be applied to larger molecules, performs very well and runs faster than the full PIP basis.